Darnell Nurse Game Preview: Oilers vs. Kraken

 Nurse Season Stats Insights

-- In 12 games this season, Nurse has a plus-minus of -5, while averaging 21:58 on the ice per game.

-- In three of 12 games this year, Nurse has scored a goal, but there are no multi-goal efforts on his ledger.

-- Nurse has a point in four games this year through 12 games played, but none of those games resulted in a multi-point effort.
+- Nurse has a goal in three games this season through 14 games played, but has not had multiple goals in any of those games.

-- In one of 12 games this year, Nurse has had an assist, but has yet to record two or more.
+- In five of 14 games this season, Nurse has recorded a point, but he has no games yet with multiple points.

+- Nurse has had an assist twice this season in 14 games played, but did not have multiple assists in either of those games.

-- The implied probability that Nurse goes over his points prop total is 38.5%, based on the odds.
+- Nurse has an implied probability of 43.5% to eclipse his point total based on the odds.

 Sign up for Underdog fantasy today.